Minoru/blog.tty8.org/about.markdown

 I started [blogging](http://debiania.blogspot.com) back in 2008, a few weeks after I installed Debian (hence the blog's name).
-I kept my posts as purely technical as possible, with rare exclusions for Linus' birthday and the like ☺ At the end of 2011 I suddenly realized that I don't like Blogspot anymore.
+I kept my posts as purely technical as possible, with rare exceptions for Linus' birthday and the like ☺ At the end of 2011 I suddenly realized that I don't like Blogspot anymore.
 So I just bought a domain name, rented some hosting, mastered basics of [Hakyll](http://github.com/jaspervdj/hakyll) and created new Debiania, the site